 Self Catering Tips & Tricks For Gluten & Milk Free Travel

-My biggest tip would be to think up meal ideas before you leave.
+My biggest tip for free from travel would be to think up meal ideas before you leave.
 This means you can have safe meal ideas and have an ingredients list handy to save any hassle when you get to your destination.
-You can then look at your gluten/dairy free meal ideas and decide what to take with you and what you can buy when you are there.
+You can then look at your gluten/dairy-free meal ideas and decide what to take with you and what you can buy when you are there.
 Check out the information below on what to do once you get to your destination.

 Self Catering If Flying